aansheeagrwal/FlowBit-LangFlow-Workflow-Orchestration/README.md

 Backend runs at 👉 http://localhost:8000
 ---
 ### 🚀 Usage
-(1) Upload sample files from static/ or your own files via the frontend UI (2) Trigger workflows manually, via webhook, or schedule with cron (3) Watch live logs streaming on the frontend
+(1) Upload sample files from static/ or your own files via the frontend UI.
+(2) Trigger workflows manually, via webhook, or schedule with cron.
+(3) Watch live logs streaming on the frontend.
-(4) Extend or customize agents in the agents/ directory (5) Visually build or modify workflows using LangFlow
+(4) Extend or customize agents in the agents/ directory.
+(5) Visually build or modify workflows using LangFlow.

 ### 🗂️ Project Structure
 ```plaintext